-Based on the foregoing objectives, our Compensation Committee has structured the Company's annual and long-term incentive-based cash and non-cash executive compensation to motivate executives to achieve the business goals set by the Company and reward the executives for achieving such goals.
+Based on the foregoing objectives, our Compensation Committee has structured the Company's annual and long-term incentive-based cash and noncash executive compensation to motivate executives to achieve the business goals set by the Company and reward the executives for achieving such goals.

 Compensation Consultant.
-To help the Company achieve its compensation objectives, our Compensation Committee engaged Hay Group as its independent compensation consultant for 2015.
-Hay Group has been the compensation consultant to the Compensation Committee since 2004.
+To help the Company achieve its compensation objectives, our Compensation Committee engaged Korn Ferry as its independent compensation consultant for 2017.
+Korn Ferry or its predecessor, Hay Group, has been the compensation consultant to the Compensation Committee since 2004.
 The consultant's role is to advise our Compensation Committee on all executive compensation matters.
 The Compensation Committee asked the consultant to provide relevant market data and evaluate the Company's total compensation system relative to the compensation systems employed by comparable companies in the transportation industry and the overall U.S. industrial market.
-The consultant also provides an additional measure of assurance that the Company's executive compensation program is a reasonable and appropriate means to achieve our objectives.
-In 2015, Hay Group did not provide any additional services to the Company in excess of \$120,000.
+The consultant provides an additional measure of assurance that the Company's executive compensation program is a reasonable and appropriate means to achieve our objectives.
+In 2017, Korn Ferry did not provide any additional services to the Company in excess of \$120,000.

 Market Benchmarking.
 A benchmark group of publicly-traded companies in the transportation industry is chosen based on comparable revenue, market capitalization and number of employees.
 The peer group is used annually by our Compensation Committee to ensure that Hub Group's compensation programs offer competitive total compensation opportunities and reflect best practices in compensation plan design.
-For 2015, the companies comprising the "Compensation Peer Group" were:
+For 2017, the companies comprising the "Compensation Peer Group" were: